gmcmillan100/docs/apache.md

 # Apache Setup

-Document root on bsd1:
+The document root on bsd1 is here:

 	/usr/local/www/apache24/data

-Install version 2.4:
+To install version 2.4:

 	$ pkg install apache24

-To run apache www server on startup, add this to /etc/rc.conf
+To run apache www server on startup, add this to /etc/rc.conf:

 	apache24_enable="yes"